cnj-digital/seotamic/README.md

 # Seotamic - Statamic SEO Addon

 Statmic v3 only.
 Due to "missing" Statamic features to make this completely automatic, there's some manual work to be done in order to use this.
-Works with multistes and the latest Statamic v3 Beta
+Works with multisites and the latest Statamic v3 Beta

 ```php
 {{ seotamic }}